Try my Rhubarb Dessert Recipe

 Recipe: Rhubarb Almond Cake

-I created this rhubarb recipe for the pink challenge.
+I originally created this rhubarb recipe for a photography challenge to picture something pink.
 I really enjoyed making the pattern.
 The cake mixture is forgiving, however..
 You can move the chunks around if they’re not spaced quite right!
 This recipe is suitable for vegetarians and those following a gluten free diet.

 Rhubarb Almond Cake